singlavinod/Aerial-Robotics-Coursera/README.md

 # Robotics: Aerial Robotics
-The repository contains notes and assignments for this course.
-Current students, please do not plagiarize this work as it results in violation of Coursera honor code.
+This repository contains notes and assignments for the first course in Robotics Specialization offered by University of Pennsylvania on Coursera.

+**Current students, please do not plagiarize this work as it results in violation of Coursera honor code.**

 ## Assignments completed using Quadrotor simulator